R for Everyone

 12.1 Tea solution

 First ensure you have the “tea_df” loaded (remember your working directory will need to be in the correct location first).
-Also it needs to be preprocessed with the gsub()
+Also it needs to be preprocessed with the gsub() function.

-<- read.csv("Chapter_10-11/tea_consumption.csv", check.names=FALSE)
+tea_df <- read.csv("Chapter_10-11/tea_consumption.csv", check.names=FALSE)

-tea_df $lb <- tea_df$KG_LB_annual_per_capita
+tea_df$lb <- tea_df$KG_LB_annual_per_capita

 tea_df$lb <- gsub(pattern = ".*_", replacement = "", tea_df$lb)

-tea_dfcolnames(tea_df)[3] <- "kg"
+colnames(tea_df)[3] <- "kg"

-$kg <- gsub(pattern = "_.*", replacement = "", tea_df$kg)
+tea_df$kg <- gsub(pattern = "_.*", replacement = "", tea_df$kg)

 tea_df$kg <- as.numeric(tea_df$kg)

-tea_df$lb <- as.numeric(tea_df$lb) tea_df
+tea_df$lb <- as.numeric(tea_df$lb)

 Remember there are many ways to carry this out but here is one.